luciangreen/listprologinterpreter/LPI_docs.md

 With `commaorrightbracketnext` (which looks ahead for a comma or `"]"`), it doesn't return true in `"a"` of `"ab,c"` and goes to `"b"` instead as wanted.

-Note, `lookahead` can call a grammar predicate:
+* Note, we can call `lookahead` as a grammar predicate:
 `[[n,lookahead],["ate"]]`

-- even though the predicate itself is not a grammar predicate:
+even though the predicate itself is not a grammar predicate:
 ```
 		  [[n,lookahead],[[v,a],[v,a],[v,b]],":-",
 		  [[[n,stringconcat],[[v,b],[v,d],[v,a]]]]]